The Hybrid Publishing Lab

 In collaboration with publishers, librarians, software developers, and authors Hybrid Publishing is a lab that engages with new concepts and technologies in digital publishing with a particular focus on the humanities.
 Embedding its research results in economic contexts, for example by setting up a Hybrid Publishing Consortium to consult about Open Source software solutions, the Lab both carries out applied experiments in publishing as well as incubating new businesses.
 Central for the lab’s projects is the idea of Open Access regarding academic knowledge, research, and education as well as a strong curiosity about new business models in a disruptive digital environment.

 In partnerships with publishers and technology companies the Hybrid Publishing Consortium researches digital developments in publishing to establish an Open Source software infrastructure for small and medium-sized enterprises and university presses.
 Its current focus is to simplify the process of multi-format publishing in the academic field.

-- Experimental Publishing
+- Experimental Publishing and Digital Learning Environments

 - Hyper Image